Buffered Channels in Go

 In the above example, we write 4 strings to a buffered channel of capacity 3.
 When the control reaches the fourth write, the write is blocked since the channel has exceeded its capacity.

-Now some Goroutine must read from the channel in order for the write to proceed, but in this case there is no concurrent routine reading from this channel.
+Now some Goroutine must read from the channel for the write to proceed, but in this case, there is no concurrent routine reading from this channel.
+Hence there will be a deadlock, and the program will panic at run time.